01binary/zeroweb/src/articles/kalman-filter.md

 ## kalman in c++

-The [kalman](https://github.com/01binary/kalman) companion repository includes the following C++ example, with steps that can be used to compile, run, and debug the code included in the [readme](https://github.com/01binary/kalman?tab=readme-ov-file#c).
+The [kalman](https://github.com/01binary/kalman) companion repository includes the following example.
+Steps that can be used to compile, run, and debug the code are in the [readme](https://github.com/01binary/kalman?tab=readme-ov-file#c) file:

 ```cpp
 //